 Always Climbing Higher

-Angela Sabbal’s daughter, Sarah, wears her bilateral Pontos on abutments.
+Angela Sabal’s daughter, Sarah, wears her bilateral Pontos on abutments.
 Sarah has a number of talents, including rock climbing.
 With a helmet required to climb, Angela and Sarah take things back to where they started.

-“Although Sarah wears her bilateral Pontos on abutments, we always travel with a softband because you never know when/where you will find rock climbing and required to wear their regulation helmet,” Angela wrote on the Oticon Medical Facebook page.
+“Although Sarah wears her bilateral Pontos on abutments, we always travel with a softband because you never know when/where you will find rock climbing and be required to wear their regulation helmet,” Angela wrote on the Oticon Medical Facebook page.

 For riding bikes, Angela took matters into her own hands and modified Sarah’s helmet.